danachen/danachen.github.io/blog/_posts/2021-04-12-reflecting-on-one-week-of-javascript-mini-projects.md

+---
+layout: post
+title: Reflecting on one week of Javascript mini-projects
+category: blog
+---

 After a week of working through some mini-projects, I have learned a couple of things about basic Javascript DOM manipulation.
 It's certinaly lifted the curtain behind some commonly seen JS functionalities.
 	- Projects and functionalities covered:
 		- Changing a background by clicking a button